The Definition Of Safety Stocks Is Changing - Cramer's Mad Money (10/26/17)

 CEO interview - Briggs & Stratton (NYSE:BGG)

 The stock of Briggs & Stratton went up after a good quarter.
-Cramer interviewed chairman, president and CEO Todd Teske, to know what lies ahead for the small engine maker company.
+Cramer interviewed chairman, president and CEO Todd Teske to know what lies ahead for the small engine maker company.

-Teske said that hurricane disrupted lives in US at many places, their team did a good job to make sure generators reached where they were needed most.
+Teske said while hurricanes disrupted lives in US at many places, their team did a good job to make sure generators reached where they were needed most.
 While generators are short-term boost in sales, the commercial operations is what excited Teske.

-He commented on automation by saying,"over the last few years, it's really been all about automation, and so we have more robots in one manufacturing cell than we had in the whole company when I joined 21 years ago."
+He commented on automation by saying, "over the last few years, it's really been all about automation, and so we have more robots in one manufacturing cell than we had in the whole company when I joined 21 years ago."
 They try to maintain a balance between capital and labor costs but rise of automation brings a new challenge.
 "Ultimately, you get into skilled labor issues.
-And so you need people that can program and run the robots and maintain the robots and so what we've been focused on is how do we train up our people to be able to use a lot of this automation and this innovation that we're bringing to the shop floor so that we can remain competitive here in the U.S.," he added.
+And so you need people that can program and run the robots and maintain the robots, and so what we've been focused on is how do we train up our people to be able to use a lot of this automation and this innovation that we're bringing to the shop floor so that we can remain competitive here in the U.S.," he added.

 Viewer calls taken by Cramer

 Cedar Fair (NYSE:FUN): This company is terrific but the environment is cyclical where investors expect more.
-Cramer thinks this is a fine stocks with 5.5% yield.
+Cramer thinks this is a fine stock with 5.5% yield.

 Camping World Holdings (NYSE:CWH): Cramer likes the situation as the business is about creating experience.